chian-chen/finTech-Competition/README.md

 ## Usage

 1. Run Retrieval and Evaluation:
-- - Run the script with python script.py.
+- - Run the script with `python main.py`.
 - - Results will be saved in ./dataset/preliminary/pred_retrieve.json.
 2. Customize Retrieval Parameters:
 - - Adjust chunk sizes and overlap within each bge_retrieve call based on your document structure.